-This is an open book examination, meaning that you can refer to course materials but not to any external materials such a non-course texts or any online sources.
+This is an open book examination, meaning that you can refer to course materials but not to any outside materials.

 If you think you have discovered an error or potential error in a question on this exam, please make a realistic assumption, set out that assumption clearly in writing for your professor, and continue answering the question.
 Do not email your professor or anyone else about this while the exam is in progress.